mrfragger/substitcher/README.md

 ![](images/encode.jpg)

 ### Transcribe
-- Transcribe with 30 second segements to reduce hallucination with whisper.cpp, keeps model in memory for entire chapter
+- Transcribe with 30 second segments to reduce hallucination with whisper.cpp, keeps model in memory for entire chapter
 - Repeats vtt to remove repeated words, capitalize pronouns, Islamic terms and honorifics
 - Auto-detect language
 - Automatically translate to English only from a foreign language if using whisper 2 models but not turbo 3